Save your team from hours of frustrating meetings and months (or years) of struggling with marginal results.

 How do you get better and have the kind of retrospectives that help high performing teams like the Blue Angels get better?

-Facilitating Effective Retrospectives with Miro is our new online course for ScrumMasters, coaches, or anyone else who needs to facilitate better retrospectives.
+Facilitating Effective Retrospectives is our online course for ScrumMasters, coaches, or anyone else who needs to facilitate better retrospectives.

 You won’t find a trite or empty promise of some magic formula here.
 This course has been carefully crafted from 35 years of collective experience working with hundreds of teams by expert facilitators and trainers, Richard Lawrence and Peter Green.